Online course tips

 Divide your course into meaningful sections.
 A visualized outline can help you to structure your course clearly.
 A common thread and a logical structure make your online course customer-friendly and demonstrate your expertise.

-How deep would you like to delve into the topic and how many units should your online course have? 🧠
+How deeply would you like to delve into the topic, and how many units should your online course have?

 It is better to include less content in a module than too much.
 We will tell you which tools you can use to create an outline under point 4.